Entertainment & Special Event Insurance — Kelly Insurance Group

 LIQUOR LIABILITY INSURANCE

-If alcohol is sold, served, or provided at your event — whether by you, a bar, or a concessionaire — liquor liability is mandatory.
-Dram shop liability laws in most states make the event promoter or venue operator financially responsible for alcohol-related injuries and damages.
-Commercial liquor liability (for vendors selling alcohol) and host liquor liability (for events providing alcohol) are distinct coverages.
-KIG places both for hip hop and rap events with alcohol service.
+If alcohol is sold, served, or provided at your event — by you, a bar, or a concessionaire — liquor liability becomes essential.
+Dram shop laws in many states can make the promoter or venue operator financially responsible for alcohol-related injuries.
+Commercial liquor liability (for vendors selling alcohol) and host liquor liability (for events providing it) are distinct coverages.
+KIG places both for events with alcohol service.

 FINANCIAL PROTECTION

-Covers financial losses when your event is cancelled, postponed, or curtailed due to covered causes — including artist non-appearance, adverse weather, venue failure, governmental prohibition, or force majeure events.
-For high-profile hip hop events with significant advance ticket sales, artist fees, and venue deposits already committed, cancellation coverage is essential financial risk management.
-Artist non-appearance endorsements are available for named performer cancellation.
+Responds to financial losses when an event is cancelled, postponed, or curtailed due to covered causes — which can include artist non-appearance, adverse weather, venue failure, governmental prohibition, or force majeure.
+For shows with significant advance ticket sales, artist fees, and venue deposits already committed, this is core financial risk management.
+Artist non-appearance endorsements can be added for named performers.

 EQUIPMENT PROTECTION